LiuChaoCrypto/MatGSWscheme/README.md

 ====================================================================

 This implementation is used to test the correctness of the bootstrapping procedure from LWE.
-See
+The scheme is on the paper "Optimizing Bootstrapping and Evaluating Large FHE Gates in the LWE-based GSW-FHE"(https://eprint.iacr.org/2021/490.pdf).